 Welcome to my Table, here in the corner of this cafe.
 Today we’re sipping Gotta Get Up to Get Down, from Wiseacre Brewing in Memphis, Tennessee.
 Feel free to pull up a chair.
 The coffee Wiseacre employed for Gotta Get Up to Get Down was a natural […]

 Welcome to my Table, here in the corner of this cafe.
-Today we’re sipping the Brazil Obata, from Reunion Island Coffee in Toronto, Ontario, Canada.
+Today we’re sipping the Uganda Kika, from One Line Coffee in Columbus, Ohio.
 Feel free to pull up a chair.

 Santa Barbara Estate is composed of 5 sister farms that lie across three neighbouring, geographical regions – Santa Barbara, Fredonia and Amagá.
 Established in the 1980s, from the beginning Sr. Pedro Echavarria knew that location was crucial.
 Attracted by diverse microclimates, singular volcanic soils, perfect […]